TomLXXVI/python-hvac/docs/examples/vapor_compression/rating algorithm air condenser.md

 ---

-The air condenser is modeled as a **plain fin-tube, counterflow heat exchanger** and is characterized by the following parameters:
+The air condenser is modeled as a **plain fin-tube, counter-flow heat exchanger** and is characterized by the following parameters:

 - the width of the heat exchanger core or length of the tubes
 - the height of the heat exchanger core